 Skip to content Skip to sidebar Skip to footer

-Explore Black History & Culture at This Ohio Museum
+Explore Black History & Culture At This Incredible Ohio Museum

 If you’re looking for an enriching day trip from Columbus, the National Afro-American Museum & Cultural Center (NAAMCC) in Wilberforce is well worth the visit.